WKB eigenmode construction for analytic Toeplitz operators: Geometry of the WKB Ansatz

 This construction is local.
-Indeed, the holomorphic functions $\phi,u_0,u_1,\ldots$ can only be extended to the whole of $M$ if they are constant.
+Indeed, the only situation where the holomorphic functions $\varphi,u_0,u_1,\ldots$ can be extended to the whole of $M$ is when they are constant.
 However, if $\varphi$ does not grow too fast (see Definition \ref{def:adm-phase}), then the trial function above is exponentially small outside any fixed neighbourhood of zero.
+In particular, applying $T_N(f)$ yields, by Proposition \ref{prop:Szeg-gen},